SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 <br><img src="/exercises/ex1/images/WizardStep6.png" width="70%">

-12. Go to **Instances and Subscriptions** in your Subaccount - Click on the icon to open **SAP Build Apps**
+12. Go to **Instances and Subscriptions** in your Subaccount - Click on the icon to open **SAP Build Apps**.

 <br><img src="/exercises/ex1/images/BuildAppsLink.png" width="70%">

 13. A Logon page opens.
 Use your **Trial Account Identity Provider** to logon.
-There is the Default Identity Provider ( SAP ID Service ) shown and your Trail Account Identity provider (SCI - SAP Cloud Identity).
+There is the Default Identity Provider ( SAP ID Service ) shown and your Trail Account Identity provider (SCI - SAP Cloud Identity Services).

 <br><img src="/exercises/ex1/images/IdPSelection.png" width="70%">

 14. A Pop-Up will ask for **Email** and **Password**.
-Enter the Email of your SAP Cloud Identity Services User and his Password.
+Enter the email of your SAP Cloud Identity Services User and her password.

 <br><img src="/exercises/ex1/images/IdPLogonPage.png" width="70%">